opscentric/mini-series/docker-and-containers/README.md

 This lesson focuses on Docker and containerization.
 When you have completed this lesson you will know how to create a Docker container, run a Docker container and how to use Docker Compose to link containers together.

-You can clone this repository to your computer and follow along with this lesson but you will remember more of this information if you type each file out by hand.
-You will need Docker and Docker Compose installed on your machine to follow along with this tutorial.
+You can clone this repository to your computer and follow along with this lesson but you will remember more of this information if you type the Dockerfile and docker-compose.yml files out by hand.
+You will need Docker and Docker Compose installed on your machine.
 If you have not yet done so please install them now.

 Most Docker installs will come with Docker Compose built in, but if you use Linux you may need to install it separately.
 You can find installation instructions for various operating systems here: https://docs.docker.com/get-docker/

+This tutorial should work with Windows, Mac and Linux.

 ## The Dockerfile

-Docker uses a concept called Dockerfiles to define a container.
+Docker uses Dockerfiles to define a container.
 The file is usually named Dockerfile (Though it does not have to be), and it contains all the information needed to build a container.

 Our Dockerfile for this tutorial is actually pretty short: